 - Everyone has heard the expression "knowledge is power" but this is one example where the reverse is true; "power is knowledge".
-You invest a little electrical power by running the folding-at-home, or BOINC, client software which results in an increase of knowledge to solve certain problems in molecular biology.
+You invest a little electrical power by running the folding-at-home (or BOINC) client software which results in an increase of knowledge necessary to solve certain problems in molecular biology.

 What else can I do?

 - Convince you friends and relatives to also do this.
 Every PC that runs the folding client gets us closer to possible cures that much sooner.
-People with available financial resources should also install an ATI Radeon (or NVIDEA) graphics card since the "GPU client" produces much more science than the "CPU client".
+People with available financial resources should also install an Nvidia or AMD graphics card since the "GPU client" produces much more science than the "CPU client".
 Ten to one hundred times more!

-- Many small businesses already have some computers permanently powered-on to serve up web pages, receive faxes, run small telephone switches (VOIP/Answering machines), etc. Since these systems are never shut down, you might as well give them something to do while they're waiting for human contact.
+- Many small businesses already have computers permanently powered-on to serve up web pages, receive faxes, run small telephone switches (PBX), etc. Since these systems are never shut down, you might as well give them something to do while they're waiting for human contact.

 - If you work for a large company where computers are normally left switched-on for technical reasons, then you might want to contact upper management to see if this is something your whole company may wish to engage in.
 (I've done this where I work and the client software can be configured to work through a security firewall)

 - Disable superfluous Windows features so your platform can divert more resources to protein folding.

 Click "Visual Effects"

 Click on "Add/Remove Windows Components"